fossasia/eventyay-tickets/doc/features.rst

   You can print out proportionally sized cards of the talks to cut out and play around with.
 - **Publish your schedule:** Whenever something has changed noticeably, publish a new schedule.
   Speakers will receive notifications if the new release changes their talk time or location.
-- **Transparent updates:** pretalx provides a public changelog and an Atom feed, so that your participants can receive notifications as soon as you release a new schedule version.
+- **Transparent updates:** pretalx provides a public changelog and an Atom/RSS feed, so that your participants can receive notifications as soon as you release a new schedule version.
 - **Integrate recordings:** Unless the speakers have set the do-not-record flag, you may sync and integrate the recording in the talk's page for the participants' convenience.